ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 gallons, which were 50 percent complete with respect to conversion costs.
 In May, conversion costs were \$28,000 and materials costs were \$45,000.

-### Questions:
+### Questions

 1. Calculate the equivalent units of conversion and materials.
 2. Calculate the cost per equivalent unit of conversion and materials.
 3. Calculate the cost of the ending inventory and the cost transferred to finished goods inventory.

-### Concepts:
+### Concepts

 1. Process costing
 2. Conversion costs
 3. Equivalent units

 ### Process costing

 - Useful when production is a _process_ that produces identical units.
 - Liquids like petrol, aftershave, perfume, and orange juice are classic examples.
 - We track product in three places:

 1. beginning work-in-process inventory,
 2. units started and finished this period, and
 3. ending work-in-process inventory.

 ### Conversion costs